mcandre/cheatsheets/lucene.md

 CaTs
 ```

-Unlike other search engines, Lucene defaults term-paring to ORs rather than ANDs.
+Unlike other search engines, Lucene defaults term-pairing to ORs rather than ANDs.

 ## Union